Retail meat cuts by the package

 If you are new to buying meat in bulk, it may be helpful to understand the process and how it affects the quantity and quality of the bison meat you will receive.

 When the carcass arrives at the meat processor both halves are weighed.
 This is referred to as the “hanging weight”.
 With bison the hanging weight of the carcass is usually around 56% of the live weight.
-After arriving at the processor, the carcass will be hung in a cooler for about 10 days for dry aging.
+After arriving at the processor, the carcass will be hung in a cooler for 7 to 10 days for dry aging.
 This improves tenderness, enhances flavor and also further reduces weight due to evaporation.
 Because a bison carcass has a thinner fat coat it doesn’t need to hang as long as a beef carcass.

-All this is interesting, but you still want to have an idea of the basics: How much meat will I take home, what kind of cuts will there be and what will this all cost?
+All of this is interesting, but you still want to have an idea of the basics: How much meat will I take home, what kind of cuts will there be and what will this all cost?

 There’s still some things to think about – who to invite for dinner, your favorite recipe or something new…but I think we’ve covered the basics and its all enjoyment from here on!